syncfusion-content/javascript-docs/js/api/ejRTE.md

-Specifies the effects tools and the display order of this tool in RTE toolbar.
+Specifies the effect of tools and the display order of this tool in RTE toolbar.